galtm/xslt-accumulator-tools/README.md

 From your clone of this repository, you can execute a command like the following:

-`java -cp "...path to Saxon jar file..." net.sf.saxon.Transform -t -s:sample-acc/sample-xml/section-with-elements.xml -xsl:acc-reporter.xsl -o:section-with-elements-report.html`
+`java -cp "...path to Saxon jar file..." net.sf.saxon.Transform -t -s:src/sample-acc/sample-xml/section-with-elements.xml -xsl:src/acc-reporter.xsl -o:section-with-elements-report.html`

 The file `section-with-elements.xml` contains processing instructions that identify the relevant XSLT modules and the accumulator name, so the command above does not need to pass in any global parameter values.
 In the absence of those processing instructions, your command would have looked like this:

-`java -cp "...path to Saxon jar file..." net.sf.saxon.Transform -t -s:sample-acc/sample-xml/section-with-elements.xml -xsl:acc-reporter.xsl -o:section-with-elements-report.html {http://github.com/galtm/xslt-accumulator-tools}acc-name=Q{my-acc-ns}element-count {http://github.com/galtm/xslt-accumulator-tools}acc-decl-uri=../acc-decl-not-standalone.xsl {http://github.com/galtm/xslt-accumulator-tools}acc-parent-uri=../parent.xsl`
+`java -cp "...path to Saxon jar file..." net.sf.saxon.Transform -t -s:src/sample-acc/sample-xml/section-with-elements.xml -xsl:src/acc-reporter.xsl -o:section-with-elements-report.html {http://github.com/galtm/xslt-accumulator-tools}acc-name=Q{my-acc-ns}element-count {http://github.com/galtm/xslt-accumulator-tools}acc-decl-uri=../acc-decl-not-standalone.xsl {http://github.com/galtm/xslt-accumulator-tools}acc-parent-uri=../parent.xsl`

 ### Variation: Generating Report Based on Tree Not in XML File
 You can generate an HTML report of accumulator values associated with nodes of a tree that your XSLT stylesheet defines in a variable, even if the tree is not saved to an XML file.
 In this situation, you do the following: